timchang2440/image-stitching/README.md

     $ cp ../config.cfg .

 ## Change
-Add parameter LOADHOMO in config.cfg.
+- Add parameter LOADHOMO in config.cfg.
     You need to set **LOADHOMO** to 0 and run the code once to generate parameter.
     It will save homography matrix parameter based on image set.
     And then set **LOADHOMO** to 1 could skip the step before transformation.
+- Add **test** command.
+It could show stitching result by using opencv imshow() function.
+	  ./image_stitch test file1 file2 ...
+- Add **loop** command.
+It could load video stream ./image_stitch loop file1 file2 ...
 Other details could be checked from original github.